Free Demo

 The claim form needs to have complete patient information, including patient ID numbers and service dates, as well as information on dental procedures, as it helps in processing the claim further.
 Remember that a lot of denials return to the providers with a pending status and no revenue payments because of improper documentation and incomplete or inaccurate information.

-For error-free claims billing, you must collect information from the patients as well as the dental care provider.
-Prior to submitting the claim, double check to make sure you have included all the required information to prevent a denial.
+For error-free dental billing, you must collect information from the patients as well as the dental care provider.
+Prior to all claim submissions, double-check to make sure you have included all the required information to prevent a denial.

 For certain claims, insurance companies will need specific documentation in order to proceed with the processing.
 Insurance companies, for instance, would need X-rays and prior charting that demonstrates bone loss in the cases of scaling and root planing.
 Therefore, having information or documentation on the various treatments and procedures involved can prevent claim denials to a certain extent.